tryingsomestuff/Minic/README.md

 ## Thanks

-Of course many/most idea in Minic are taken from the beautifull chess developer community.
+Of course many/most ideas in Minic are taken from the beautiful chess developer community.
 Here's a very incomplete list of open-source engines that were inspiring for me:

 Arasan by Jon Dart